nomelab/nomelab-academic/content/theiatraining/_index.md

   caption: 'NOME Group, Spring 2022, PML'
   placement: 1
 math: true
-title: A database of files for ML integration with the Theiascope&trade;
+title: A database of files for ML testing;
 ---

 A couple of select files will be used for the training: